dansmyers/ComputerOrganizationAndArchitecture/Labs/5-Functions.md

 Here's a program that performs multiplication in a loop.
 The two factors are passed in `r0` and `r1` and the product is returned in `r0.

-Write a main function that calls `multiply` with two arguments and prints the result using `printf`.
+Write a main function that sets up two arguments, calls `multiply`, and prints the result using `printf`.

 ```
 .global main